nightscout/nightscout.github.io/docs/index.md

 ## What Do I Need?

-You really don't need to much to get Nightscout up and running but let's start with the basics.
+You really don't need too much to get Nightscout up and running but let's start with the basics.

 Are you sitting comfortably?
 Then let's begin.